 A public hearing on the Engineer's and Viewer's Report was held July 10, 1979.
 On July 17, 1979, the Board of Managers ordered their attorney to go ahead with condemnation on the lands not acquired by easement.
 The Water Resources Board's comments were received July 26, 1979.

 An agreement between the Lower Red River Water Management Baord and the D.N.R. of the State of Minnesota was made October 2, 1979.
 This agreement says that 50% of the project costs, not to exceed $180,500.00 will be paid by the State through the Legislative Committeee on Minnesota Resources.

 The validated copy of the Department of the Army, Corps of Engineers Permit was received January 22, 1980.

 All the land needed to construct this project was not readily obtainable.
-Several landowners preferred that the Board take their land by condemnation.
-These landowners felt that they would receive more damages for their land in this mannr.
 A petition for condemnation was filed on May 27, 1980.
-The prelininary hearing took place at 2 PM, July 2, 1980 in Mahnomen, MN and the land was available to the Board later in 1980.
+The preliminary hearing took place at 2 PM, July 2, 1980 in Mahnomen, MN and the land was available to the Board later in 1980.

 On October 21 and November 18, 1980, the additional information required by the Dam Safety Section of the Minnesota Department of Natural Resources was submitted.
 On November 26, 1980, the DNR permit was received.